 First, the foreign government claimant must prove that the object in the defendant's hands is, in fact, the stolen item.
 A foreign government plaintiff must also demonstrate that at the time the objects were discovered in and removed from its territory, there were laws in place that clearly vested the government with ownership rights, or some other proprietary interest, in the objects.
 Virtually all 'art-rich' countries have enacted laws, mostly in the early twentieth century, declaring that anything found in or under the ground, even if not yet discovered, is owned by the government.
 These laws, called 'patrimony laws', are usually the key to establishing the foreign government's ownership.
 Export laws are considered part of a country's internal policing regulations, and generally are not enforced by the courts of other countries.
 Only foreign laws clearly establishing that the government owns everything found in or under the ground will be applied in US courts.

-To avoid this distinction, however, several countries have entered into special bilateral agreements with the US government pursuant to the Cultural Property Implementation Act of 1983,63 which implements the international Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.64 Pursuant to these agreements, the US agrees to enforce the export laws of these countries, and will therefore seize and return items brought into the US from these countries without an export permit, even without requiring proof that the government owns those items pursuant to patrimony laws.
-Twenty countries currently have such agreements with the US: Algeria, Belize, Bolivia, Bulgaria, Cambodia, Chile, China, Colombia, Cyprus, Ecuador, Egypt, El Salvador, Greece, Guatemala, Honduras, Italy, Jordan, Libya, Mali, Peru and Turkey.
+To avoid this distinction, however, several countries have entered into special bilateral agreements with the US government pursuant to the Cultural Property Implementation Act of 1983 (CPIA),53 which implements the international Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.54 Pursuant to these agreements, the US agrees to enforce the export laws of these countries, and will therefore seize and return items brought into the US from these countries without an export permit, even without requiring proof that the government owns those items pursuant to patrimony laws.
+Several countries currently have such agreements with the US, including Algeria, Belize, Bolivia, Bulgaria, Cambodia, Chile, China, Colombia, Costa Rica, Cyprus, Ecuador, Egypt, El Salvador, Greece, Guatemala, Honduras, Italy, Jordan, Libya, Mali, Peru and Turkey.
 The CPIA also provides for emergency implementation of import restrictions without the negotiation of a bilateral agreement for objects that are shown to be in particular jeopardy.
 The United States currently imposes emergency restrictions on archaeological and ethnological materials from Iraq, Syria and Yemen.

 US import laws also give US Immigration and Customs Enforcement and US Customs and Border Protection authority to seize cultural property and art that are stolen or otherwise brought into the United States illegally, and the persons involved in such violations may be subject to civil and criminal penalties.